Service Level Agreement

 5.4 The Customer shall not be subject to any additional Charges arising out of the application of the Upgrade, save where:

-(b) that New Module does not serve the same purpose as legacy functionality that ceases or has ceased to be available as a result of any Upgrade;
+(b) that New Module does not serve the same purpose as legacy functionality that ceases or has ceased to be available as a result of any Upgrade, but serves a different purpose.

 - Back-up and restoration